 Link: Rise from Ashes

 Rise From Ashes is a unique ghost story.
-It follows our lead character as events happen that make her cross paths with The Red Crows, an organization that keeps ghosts in check.
+It follows our lead character (a wisp named Winter) who takes care of a strange house…Until she gets mixed up with a poltergeist.
+That makes her cross paths with The Red Crows, an organization that keeps ghosts in check.
 Before her very eyes, she witnesses the birth of a revolution from the oppressed ghosts, and this chronicles her story during this time.
 It’s a unique take on ghosts and haunted houses, and it’s steampunk!
+Winter also turns out be way more interesting and mysterious than we thought.
 It’s also got beautiful art and an amazing soundtrack.

 4. :Rebirth, 69erocento, ongoing:

 This is my current favorite fantasy on Discover.
 Why?
-It’s a unique spin on a zombie apocalypse, and focuses on time travel and relationships between characters.
-The story behind the apocalypse is also interesting and different, and very mysterious.
-The time travel is also handled well, and questions paradoxes and just how much one can change the past.
-Each character is more complex than they seem as well.
+It’s a unique spin on a zombie apocalypses.
+It includes ideas like time travel, and focuses on relationships between characters.
+The story behind the apocalypse is also interesting, different, and is very mysterious and intriguing.
+The time travel is also handled well (also mysterious), and questions paradoxes and just how much one can change the past.
+Each character is more complex than they seem as well, as are each relationship, whether it be familial or platonic.

 3. Nightmare Factory, Snailords, ongoing: